-The former capital of Malta and Game of Thrones destination
+The Former Capital of Malta and a Game of Thrones Destination

 It’s not really me, but by the time that I am sitting on the coach in Malta I have lost track of time and place.
 I have somehow surrendered, offering my mind and body up to the skills of the tour guide who promises to show us one last treasure before leaving the island – Mdina.